 - A signal person should be in attendance to give signals at sites which are dangerous or not clearly in view of the operator. - Clear all people from the working area. - Sound the horn before beginning travel, to alert the people near the machine. - Clear obstacles from the path of the machine. - Do not operate the travel levers and pedals rapidly while the engine is running at high speed.
 Otherwise, the machine may move unexpectedly, causing a serious accident. - 1.
-Pull the engine speed control lever fully back to "RUN" position.
+Turn the engine control dial 1 to the "RUN" position to increase the engine speed.